S3-working-group/s3-practical-guide/content/src/enablers-of-co-creation/governance-facilitator.md

 A governance facilitator:

 -   ensures governance meetings stay on track and are evaluated
--   is (usually) selected by a group from among it members (and for a specific term)
+-   is (usually) selected by a team from among it members (and for a specific term)
 -   familiarizes themselves with the [Governance Backlog](section:governance-backlog)
 -   often invites others to facilitate some agenda items